dankelly01/MathsProblems/content/student/bulgarian-solitaire.md

 <img src="../../images/bulgarian-solitaire-01.png" width=75>

 To play the game, you need to rearrange the blocks in a certain way.
 Firstly, remove one block from the top of each existing pile and use these to form a new one.
-Then rearrange the new piles to be in height order from left to right:
+Then rearrange the new piles to be in height order from left to right.

 <img src="../../images/bulgarian-solitaire-02.png" width=350>